Git GUIs

 16 Tower

-Tower has been around for a while I think but I completely forgot it.
+Tower has been around for a while, I think, but I completely forgot it.
 Maybe it is ok?
 Mac/Windows.

 17 Gitblade

-Gitblade is a GUI which has less features than some (interactive rebase is by editing text files) but seems to do the important stuff.
+Gitblade is a GUI with fewer features than some (interactive rebase is by editing text files) but seems to do the important stuff.
 USD20/year? (month?
 Unclear).
 Macos/Linux/Windows.
-There is a free version, but that is too minimalistic to solve actual non-trivial problems.
-If you just need to visualise the code versions, just run git gui
+There is a free version, but it is too minimalistic to solve actual non-trivial problems.
+If you just need to visualize the code versions, just run git gui for the basic visualisation.

 18 XCode git integration